-LIPA Staff recommends that, for the reasons set forth below, the Board find that LIPA has complied with the objectives of the Policy for the period since the last annual review.
+LIPA staff recommends that, for the reasons set forth below, the Board find that LIPA has complied with the objectives of the Policy for the period since the last annual review.

-The Policy is intended to "Mitigate a portion of the volatility of power supply costs in a programmatic and reasonable way on behalf of the LIPA's customer-owners."
+The Policy is intended to "Mitigate a portion of the volatility of power supply costs in a programmatic and reasonable way on behalf of the LIPA's customers."

 The PRMC approves the LIPA Hedge Plan, which identifies certain power supply cost components that can be hedged to create reasonable and stable rates.
 In general, actively hedging these cost components has proven to reduce the Power Supply Charge ("PSC") volatility for LIPA's customers compared to purchasing power and fuel in the open market.
-As part of its biannual Hedge Program update, on November 16, 2022, Mr. Steven Oster from PSEG ER&T will present to the F&A Committee a graph indicating the actual PSC volatility as compared to the volatility customers would be exposed to based upon unhedged market prices.
-The following graph indicates that the LIPA's PSC volatility through September 2022 is approximately 8%, while market price volatility is nearly three times that amount at 23%.
+As part of its biannual Hedge Program update, on May 22, 2025, Mr. Ray DePillo from PSEG ER&T will present to the F&A Committee a graph indicating the actual PSC volatility as compared to the volatility customers would be exposed to from unhedged market prices.
+The following graph indicates that LIPA's PSC volatility through March 31, 2025, is approximately 8%, while market price volatility is greater than four times that amount at approximately 39%.